 Stephaine Craig Rushing explains the We R Native website – a global platform of multimedia resources and stories for Native youth, by Native youth, providing content and stories about the topics that matter most to them.

-Online Social Support for Pregnant and Postpartum Adolescents in Seattle, Washington
+Grantee #4: Online Social Support for Pregnant & Postpartum Adolescents in Seattle

 Keshet Ronen talks about online social support for pregnant and postpartum adolescents.
 The goal of this study is to develop and pilot a social media-based group counseling intervention to prevent depression in pregnant and postpartum adolescents.
 The intervention will be based on an evidence-based in-person curriculum called the Mothers and Babies program.

-Celesta Campos-Castillo talks about privacy co-management practices on social media among LatinX youth.
+Celesta Campos-Castillo researchers privacy co-management practices on social media among LatinX youth in Milwaukee.

 Heather Inyart explains the power of media literacy for middle school students.
 This study is a collaboration between Media Power Youth and the Center on Media and Child Health at Boston Children’s Hospital.

-This research program and film project was made possible by a group of diverse partners in philanthropy, media, and academia.
+This program was made possible by a group of diverse partners in philanthropy, media, and academia.